 You can import sounds, record audio, add automation, use virtual instruments and effects, etc.

 Despite its unconventional layout, the interface is intuitive.
-Even if you’re a beginner, picking up Serato Studio and building a beat from scratch won’t be too hard.
+Even if you’re a beginner, you can easily pick up Serato Studio and build a beat from scratch.

-The drawback is that the producers who are used to more traditional DAW platforms like Cubase or Ableton will require some time to get used to Serato Studio’s unique workflow.
+The drawback is that producers who are used to more traditional DAW platforms like Cubase or Ableton will need some time to adjust to Serato Studio’s unique workflow.

 More info: Serato Studio